andreacorra/wolfdiet/data/wolfdiet_psql/README.md

 # Restore the database

 1. Download the [backup](https://github.com/andreacorra/wolfdiet/raw/master/data/wolfdiet_psql/wolfdiet_0-2-0.backup)
+2. Open a terminal
-2. Then use the following command-line to restore the backup.
+3. Use the following command-line to restore the backup.

 ## UNIX (macOS/Linux)
 ``` sql